What are the Spring 2021 dining hours?

 Yes, some will be available virtually.
 Check with your success coach/advisor or dean to find out what is available.

-If I am in a hybrid classes, can I go entirely remote and keep the class?
+If I am in a hybrid class, can I go entirely remote and keep the class?

 I have a health condition that makes me more vulnerable to COVID-19.
 What options will I have for taking courses?